ahmedcodein/ahmedcodein/README.md

-# 💫 About Me:
+# 💫 General Info:
-Hi, I am Ahmed,<br><br>I am system- and process-oriented professional with over 17 years of experience in the Information and Communications Domain.
+My name is Ahmed.
+I am system- and process-oriented professional with over 17 years of experience in the **Information and Communications Domain**.

 ## 🌐 Socials: